 IFRS profit for long-term business broadly reflects the aggregate of results on a traditional accounting basis.
 By contrast, EEV is a way of measuring the value of the in-force life insurance business.
 The value of future new business is excluded from the embedded value.
 The EEV Principles provide consistent definitions of the components of EEV, a framework for setting assumptions and an approach to the underlying methodology and disclosures.
 Results prepared under the EEV Principles represent the present value of the shareholders' interest in the post-tax future profits (on a local statutory basis) expected to arise from the current book of long-term business, after sufficient allowance has been made for the aggregate risks in the business.
-The shareholders' interest in the Shareholders' total net worth and the value of in-force business.
+The shareholders' interest in the Group's long-term business is the sum of the shareholders' total net worth and the value of in-force business.